How to convert Esri Shapefile to KML

 6. View the Output Dataset in Google Earth

-To view the output dataset, click on the ForwardSortationAreas writer feature type to open the popup menu.
-Then click on the Open Containing Folder button, then double-click on the VancouverFSA.kml file to open it in Google Earth.
+To view the output dataset, click on the ForwardSortationAreas writer feature type to open the mini toolbar.
+Then, click the Open Containing Folder button and double-click the VancouverFSA.kml file to open it in Google Earth.

 openfolder.png